ElliotGammie/Webpage-Mockup-/README.md

 # Running the Application

-1. Download the repo off github.
+1. Download the repo off github, download the zip file.

 2. The application's opening /viewing point is at ProjectOne.html.
 Download this file, it will then need to be opened within a browser.